rubenvannieuwpoort/posts/designing-a-pipelined-processor.md

 # Designing a pipelined processor

-In this post I will lay down a template that has the necessary pipelining logic to implement a stage in a pipelined CPU.

 I have been working on a simple in-order pipelined processor for a few months now.
 While there's still a lot to do, things are (finally) coming together nicely.
 One of the most difficult parts in the design process was to get the pipelining logic right.
-So I decided to write something about it, in the hope that it might help someone.

-When I started working on the processor, I had the impression that designing a pipelined processor was easy, or at least not *that* hard.
-Well, it's not *that* hard, but only if you know how to do it (and of course I did not).
+So I decided to document the pipelining logic for myself.
+Maybe it is useful for someone else as well?
+The template I made can be found [on github](https://github.com/rubenvannieuwpoort/stage_template).

-I insisted that all stages in the pipeline should be strictly synchronous.
-Pretty much any pipelined processor will need to handle *pipeline stalls*, in which a stage cannot process data coming from the previous stage, and needs to signal this to the previous stage.
-However, when a stage discovers it cannot process the output of the previous stage in clock cycle N, it can only signal this to the previous stage in clock cycle N + 1 (because the stage is synchronous).
-But in clock cycle N + 1 the previous stage will already output the next data.
-So, this data needs to be buffered somewhere.
+Pretty much any pipelined processor will need to handle *pipeline stalls*.
+In case of a pipeline stall a stage cannot process data coming from the previous stage, and needs to signal this to the previous stage.
+However, for speed, all stages are *synchronous*, meaning that the output in clock cycle N depends on the state in clock cycle N - 1.
+So, if a stage can't process the output of the previous stage in clock cycle N, it can only tell the previous stage in clock cycle N + 1.
+But in clock cycle N + 1, the previous stage has already pushed new output.
+The essential idea is that this new output needs to be buffered by the current stage.

 That's essentially all there is to the pipelining logic.
-Like I said, it's not *that* hard, once you know how to do it.
-However, it took me a long time to have a clear conceptual picture of the problem.
-I went over many iterations of writing something, testing it, and discovering it did not work.
-On top of that, I could not find much literature on the topic.
-I slowly iterated toward a design where the data of the previous stage would be buffered in case of a pipeline stall, but was not sure this was the right approach.
-Finally, a blog post [TODO] explained the topic clearly, and provided a much needed sanity check that my solution was a sensible approach.
+If you have a clear conceptual understanding of the problem, it's not that hard.
+As an inexperienced hardware engineer, it took me a long time to get there.
+Over many iterations the idea formed to buffer the output from the previous stage in case of a pipeline stall, but I was not confident this was the right approach.
+I could not find any discussion of this problem online.
+Finally, I found the post ["Strategies for pipelining logic"](https://zipcpu.com/blog/2017/08/14/strategies-for-pipelining.html), which gives a conceptually clear explanation, and provided a much-needed sanity check.

+Since the whole template might be a bit hard to understand in one go, I will iterate from the simplest possible pipeline stage and add the logic as we go, explaining each step.

 ## 1. Pipelining without stalls